Essential Info

 West Highland Way - The Lowlands and Lochs

-For walkers with limited time, this holiday offers half of the Way, covering the beautiful lowlands and lochs.
+For walkers with limited time, this holiday covers the first half of the West Highland Way, through the beautiful lowlands and lochs.

 The route starts in Milngavie, a suburb of Glasgow.
 It travels across rolling hills and lowland plains.
 This is an easy pleasant walk along the valleys of Blane and Endrick with good views of the hills.